How to Furnish and Decorate a Studio Apartment

 - Enhance Natural Light: Lend an open, airy feel to your studio apartment by using natural light to your advantage.
 Place decorative mirrors near the windows to reflect sunlight throughout the space.
 Sunbeams shine through glass top dining and accent tables and bounce off your bedroom dresser mirror to illuminate the entire layout.

 - Create the Illusion of Space: When you have square footage limitations, certain furnishings can make your small room look bigger.
 Instead of tucking square or rectangular pieces into corners, let round dining tables, accent tables, cocktail ottomans and rugs take center stage.
-In general, circular tables are always better in narrow spaces as sharp corners can hurt when you’re in a hurry.

 - Pick a Sleek and Simple Style: To give your setup a cohesive look and an open feel, choose furniture with neat, clean lines.
 Select modern living room sets, daybeds and bookcases to create a sleek and tidy ensemble.
 Once these larger pieces are in place, you can accent the space with other eye-catching decor that showcases your one-of-a-kind style.